Choline in Pregnancy: How Much You Need and Best Food Sources

 Recommended Daily Intake

 The amount of choline you need varies by stage of life.
 For pregnant women, the recommended daily intake is at least 450 milligrams.
 This is higher than the 425 milligrams recommended for non-pregnant women because your body is supporting not just you but also your growing baby.
-For most women, 550 mg/day is appropriate.
-Up to 930 mg/day has shown to be beneficial for those with an MTHFR mutation.
+For many women, intakes closer to 550 mg per day may help meet increased nutritional needs.
+Some research has explored higher intakes, such as up to 930 mg per day, particularly in certain metabolic contexts such as MTHFR variations, but individual needs should be discussed with a healthcare provider.

-It’s important to hit this target because choline supports the development of your baby’s brain and spinal cord.
-Low choline intake during pregnancy has been linked to an increased risk of neural tube defects and other developmental issues.
+It’s important to meet your choline needs because it supports the development of your baby’s brain and spinal cord.
+Adequate choline intake during pregnancy is associated with healthy neural tube and brain development.

 Why Meeting Your Choline Needs Can Be Tricky

-Choline isn’t as widely discussed as other prenatal nutrients, so many moms-to-be don’t realize they might be falling short.
-Plus, some prenatal vitamins don’t include choline or only have small amounts.
-That’s why focusing on whole foods and supplements designed specifically for pregnancy can make a big difference.
+Choline isn’t as widely discussed as other prenatal nutrients, so many moms-to-be may not realize they might be falling short.
+In addition, some prenatal vitamins do not include choline or contain only small amounts.
+That’s why focusing on whole foods and supplements designed specifically for pregnancy can make a meaningful difference.

-If you’re wondering how to boost your choline intake naturally, keep reading for the best food sources and tips to make it easy.
+If you’re wondering how to boost your choline intake naturally, keep reading for some of the best food sources and practical tips to make it easier.

 Best Food Sources of Choline for Pregnant Moms